John Cairncross: Childhood and education

 Cairncross was born at Pine Cottage, Lesmahagow, in Lanarkshire, the youngest of four girls and four boys, of Elizabeth Andrew Wishart (1875–1958), a primary schoolteacher, and Alexander Kirkland Cairncross (1865–1947), an ironmongery manager.
 His three brothers became professors, one of whom was the economist Sir Alexander Kirkland Cairncross (a.k.a.
 Alec Cairncross).
 The journalist Frances Cairncross is his niece.

 Cairncross grew up in Lesmahagow, a small town on the edge of moorland, near Lanark in the Central Belt of Scotland, and was educated at Lesmahagow Higher Grade School (where his name appears as the 1928 winner of the Dux prize), Hamilton Academy, the University of Glasgow, the Sorbonne and Trinity College, Cambridge.
-Cairncross spent two years at Glasgow studying Modern Languages before acquiring a licence-és-lettres from the Sorbonne in Paris, which enabled him to win a scholarship from Cambridge and also to bypass the first year of the Modern and Medieval Languages Tripos.
+Cairncross spent two years at Glasgow studying Modern Languages before acquiring a licence-és-lettres from the Sorbonne in Paris, which enabled him to win a Cambridge scholarship and also to bypass the first year of the Modern and Medieval Languages Tripos.
 Viewed as a savant while at Cambridge – his college's undergraduate magazine remarked that he had the ability to learn "a new language every fortnight" – he graduated with first-class honours in French and German in 1936.

 Christopher Andrew and Oleg Gordievsky believe Cairncross to have been an "open communist" when he came up to Cambridge in autumn 1934.
 According to his biographer, Geoff Andrews, he joined the Communist Party of Great Britain (CPGB) soon afterwards, at a time when the republican cause in the Spanish Civil War received great international sympathy.
 And yet his brother Alec, who was also at Cambridge until 1935, did not recall any political activity back then, commenting in addition that John "was a prickly young man, who was difficult to argue with and resented things rather easily".
 Certainly, Cairncross's unsympathetic personality may have frustrated any chance he had of forming a political connection with his French literature supervisor at Trinity, Anthony Blunt, who by then was a convinced Marxist and was soon to become a talent-spotter for the Comintern.
 "I didn't like him," Cairncross later remarked of Blunt, "and he didn't like me."
 He developed a more amiable relationship with Guy Burgess, the other member of the Cambridge Five aside from Blunt whom he knew personally at university, but claimed decades later not to have even known that Burgess was a communist at that time.
 Indeed, in Cairncross's autobiography he describes his political orientation at Cambridge as discreetly and unobtrusively anti-Nazi rather than overtly left-wing, finding communist doctrine unrealistic and its policies too "anti-employer [and] pro-worker".
 He also insists in his book that he had no inkling of any "KGB operations" going on at the university while he was there.